AD Genetics Fact Sheet

 Learning more about the role of apoE in the development of AD may help scientists identify who would benefit from prevention and treatment efforts.
 Age, still the most important known risk factor for AD, continues to be associated with the disease even when no known genetic factors are present.
 Research focusing on advancing age may help explain the role that other genes play in most AD cases.
 Scores of AD researchers are studying the genetics of AD.
 In addition, researchers, ethicists, and health care providers are developing policies about the appropriate use of genetic testing and counseling for AD.

 Recent research suggests that certain alleles of other as yet unidentified genes also may increase risk in late-onset cases.
 The National Institute on Aging (NIA) has launched a major initiative focused on discovering remaining genetic risk factors for late-onset AD.
 Together with commercial researchers, geneticists from the NIA's Alzheimer's Disease Centers are working to create a genetic sampling of families affected by multiple cases of late-onset AD.
 Researchers are seeking large families with more then one living relative with late-onset AD.
 Families interested in participating in this study can contact the National Cell Repository for Alzheimer's Disease at 1-800-526-2839.
-Information may also be requested through their Website, www.iupui.edu/~medgen/research/alz/alzheimer.html
+Information may also be requested through their Website, www.iupui.edu/~medgen/research/alz/alzheimer.html (no longer online)

 For More Information